-- 6. The committee set up to review such matters for the 1968 convention has no official status or power with regard to the 1968 convention.
-It may look good on paper, but its strength lies there on the paper and nowhere else. - 7.
-The compromise was an effort by the Administration, led by President Johnson, to prevent a floor fight on the issue at the convention.
-The compromise was not designed to deal with the issues raised by the FDP in challenging the regular delegation.
-The FDP delegation came to Atlantic City to raise the issue of racism, not simply to demand recognition.
-It could not accept a token decision which had as its goal the avoidance of the question of racism.
+5. The compromise offered no precedent for the future, essecially since it was not based on any precent in the past.
+It offered the FDP nothing in the way of permanent recognition, patronage, official status or a guarantee of participation in the 1968 convention.
+The compromise was a completely one-shot affair: the FDP is not.
+6. The committee set up to review such matters for the 1968 conveition has no official status or power with regard to the 1968 convention.
+It may look good on paper, but its strength lies there on the paper and nowhere else.

+7. The compromise was an effort by the Administration, led by President Johnson, to prevent a floor fight on the issue at the convention.
+The compromise was not designed to deal with the issues raised by the FDP in challanging the regular delegation!
+The FDP delegation came to stlantic City to raise the issue of racim, not simily to demand recognition.
+It could not accept a token decision which has as its goal the avoidanceof the question of racism.

-Finally it must be understood that the FDP delegation did not come to Atlantic City begging for crumbs.
+Finally it must be understood that the FDP delegation did not come to atlantic City beiging for crumbs.
 They came demanding full rights, for themselves and for 1,000,000 other human beings.
 They would have accepted any honorable compromise between reasonable men.
-The test was not whether the FDP could accept "political realism", but rather whether the Convention and the National Democratic Party could accept the challenge presented by the FDP.
-The Convention and the National Democratic Party failed that test.
+The tost was not thether the FDP could accept "political realism", but rather whether the Conveiton and the Mational Democratic Farty could accept the challenge presented by the FDP.
+The Convention and the Mational Democratic Farty failed that test.

-PLANS OF THE MISSISSIPPI FREEDOM DEMOCRATIC PARTY
+PLANS OF THE HIJSISSIPPI FREEDOM DEPOCRATIC OARTY

 Under the impetus of the Convention Challenge at Atlantic City, the Freedom Democratic Party has undergone great growth and solidification throughout Mississippi.
-Local leadership is taking over a larger and larger share of the organizational work of the party and the related efforts of voter registration and education.
-District, County, and Precinct meetings are being held all over the state fo further these programs.
-The main task of the FDP in the next few months will be to see that focus is given to the political work and that materials are available to further the educational program.
+Local leadership is taking over a large and larger share of the organizational work of the party and the related efforts of voterregistration and education.
+District, County, and Precinct meetings are being held all over the state to further these programs.
+The main take of the FDP in the next few months will be to see that focus in given to the political work and that materials are available to further the educational program.
 These efforts will center around the Freedom Vote and the new Freedom Primers.